-Exclusive Tyres for Caravan Club Members by Tyre Shopper
+Exclusive Tyres for Caravan Club Members by Tyre Shoppers

-Choose your size from the options below to check for pricing and availability on our complete range of caravan tyres.
+Enter your Tyre Size in the search box to check for pricing and availability on our complete range of caravan tyres.

 It is the responsibility of the driver to ensure that the correct tyres are fitted to the caravan as indicated by the manufacturer’s guidelines.
 Tyres must be the same size across the axle and meet the same load index and speed rating.
 It is vital to stay on top of these requirements as failure to comply could result in a fine of up to £2,500 and 3 penalty points issued per tyre.